VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Here, she has been able to work more closely with patients experiencing hopelessness, depression, anxiety, trauma and addiction.
 Blake ensures patients are provided with the necessary tools in overcoming their state of crisis and returning to a safe environment.
 Blake has a passion to walk with clients in their journey of becoming their better self.

-GET TO KNOW KIARA
+GET TO KNOW ERICA

-GET TO KNOW KIARA
+GET TO KNOW ERICA

 Anxiety